Here, I will talk about navigating cybersecurity challenges in remote work environment.

 With remote work, organizations are relying more on third party software, apps, and cloud services for operations.
 This means vendor risk management is more critical than ever.

-Organizations need to thoroughly vet vendors, especially those that will handle sensitive data.
+Organizations must thoroughly vet vendors, particularly those that will handle sensitive data.
 Vendor risk assessments should examine a third party’s data security policies, incident response plans, and compliance with regulations.

 Once vendors are onboarded, organizations must continuously monitor them for changes in their risk profile.
 For example, if a vendor experiences a breach, that could impact your own cybersecurity.

-Ongoing vendor audits and questionnaires help you keep tabs on third parties.
+Ongoing vendor audits and questionnaires help you stay informed about third-party activities.
 Be sure to include cybersecurity requirements in vendor contracts to solidify their security obligations.
 Company-wide cybersecurity plan is a necessity and should be implemented when a vendor is onboarded.

 Secure Employee Devices and Networks

-Your employees’ personal devices and home networks also carry cyber risk as entry points into corporate systems.
-Establishing device security baselines helps protect endpoints your employees use to access internal resources.
+Your employees’ personal devices and home networks also pose a cyber risk as potential entry points into corporate systems.
+Establishing device security baselines helps protect the endpoints that your employees use to access internal resources.

-Require employees to keep devices and software up-to-date and enabled with endpoint security controls like antivirus.
+Require employees to keep devices and software up to date and enabled with endpoint security controls, such as antivirus.
 Multi-factor authentication adds another layer of access security.Â

-Providing corporate-owned devices for your employees configured with VPN tools ensures you have more control over that hardware accessing your network.
+Providing corporate-owned devices for your employees, configured with VPN tools, ensures you have more control over the hardware accessing your network.

 Be sure to outline cybersecurity expectations and policies for employee-owned devices in your remote work guidelines.
 Also, educate employees on Wi-Fi security best practices for their home networks.